BakxY/All-the-programming/Installation/README.md

-Here are the tutorials for setting up your PC to program the b4 microcontroller board
+Here are the tutorials for setting up your PC to program and use the b4 microcontroller board